ccnmtl/compiled3/content/articles/vue-data.md

 Using Django's capabilities to get the data to the client faster seems like a no-brainer.

-For one, there's simply no need to implement a data api and make sure it is locked down properly.
+First, there's simply no need to implement a data API and make sure it is locked down properly.
 Less code is always a good thing.

-For two, asynchronous data calls initiated by Vue or other clientside components can cause a few issues.
+Second, asynchronous data calls initiated by Vue or other clientside components can cause a few issues.
 Even with the fastest APIs, the data is arriving at the client after the initial render.
 To deal with this, all the clientside code needs to be prepared for null or empty data structures.
 Complex